benjzhang/benjzhang.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral research associate and lecturer in the [Department of Mathematics and Statistics](https://www.math.umass.edu) at [UMass Amherst](https://www.umass.edu) working with [Markos Katsoulakis](https://people.math.umass.edu/~markos/), [Luc Rey-Bellet](https://people.math.umass.edu/~lr7q/), and [Paul Dupuis](https://appliedmath.brown.edu/people/paul-dupuis).
+I am a postdoctoral research associate in the [Department of Mathematics and Statistics](https://www.math.umass.edu) at [UMass Amherst](https://www.umass.edu) working with [Markos Katsoulakis](https://people.math.umass.edu/~markos/), [Luc Rey-Bellet](https://people.math.umass.edu/~lr7q/), and [Paul Dupuis](https://appliedmath.brown.edu/people/paul-dupuis).
 My research lies at the intersection of **computational statistics** and **computational dynamics**.
 I enjoy studying how these two fields interact with and complement each other for predictive modeling and uncertainty quantification.

 My current research interests include **mathematics of generative modeling**, **rare event simulation for dynamical systems**, and **sampling methods for Bayesian computation**.